Special Education Cover Letter: Example and Writing Tips

 Special Education Teacher Cover Letter

 I would like to express my strong interest in your special education teacher job opening.
-My former coworker and your current media specialist, Jane Doe, alerted me to the opening, believing that I am an ideal candidate for the position.
-My extensive experience in special education and curriculum development would make me a strong special education teacher at XYZ Middle School.
+My former coworker and your current media specialist, Melissa Jones, alerted me to the opening, believing that I am an ideal candidate for the position.
+My extensive experience in special education and curriculum development would make me a strong special education teacher at Acme Middle School.

 I have been working in special education for over ten years.
 I have taught diverse groups of students with ADD/ADHD, autism, Asperger’s Syndrome, learning disabilities, speech impairments, and non-compliant behavior.
 My skills in differentiated instruction, assistive technology, and multi-sensory lesson planning allow me to meet the needs of every student.